Search for existing data in Zaps

 Search actions displayed in the action event selection modal

-Add a search action step from within another action step
+Search action steps within another action step

 When you click + Add search step, your Zap will add a Find Card search action before the Add Attachment to Card action.
 Then, your Zap will automatically map the card it finds in the search action to this Card field.
 Now, whenever the Zap runs, it will add an attachment to the card found in your search action step.